Photo by @opokua.a

 "Are certain oils for hair growth?
 What is the difference between sealing and penetrating oils?
 If I am a type 2 can I use the same oils for hair growth as a type 4?"

-Which oils should I be using for hair growth?
+Which oils should I be using on my hair?

 If you have hydrophobic hair